Bulge bracket

 Most "bulge bracket" banks maintain central offices in New York City, one of the three key global financial hubs alongside London and Hong Kong.

 Bulge bracket banks are the world's largest global investment banks, serving mostly large corporations, institutional investors and governments.
 The descriptor "bulge bracket" comes from the way investment banks are listed on the "tombstone", or public notification of a financial transaction, where the largest advisors on investment banking operations (mergers, acquisitions, IPOs, or debt issuance) are listed first.
 The designation of a bulge bracket bank is primarily based on the bank's financial advisory business, as opposed to sales and trading.

 Overview

 Bulge bracket banks usually provide both advisory and financing banking services, as well as the sales, market making, and research on a broad array of financial products including equities, credit, rates, commodities and their derivatives.
 They are also heavily involved in the invention of new financial products, such as mortgage-backed securities (MBS) in the 1980s, credit default swaps (CDS) in the 1990s, collateralized debt obligations (CDO) in the 2000s, and today, carbon emission trading and insurance-linked products.

 Bulge bracket firms are usually primary dealers in US treasury securities.
 Bulge bracket banks are also global in the sense that they have a strong presence in all four of the world's major regions: the Americas, Europe, the Middle East and Africa (EMEA) and Asia-Pacific (APAC).

-There is often debate over which banks are considered to belong to the bulge bracket.
-Various rankings are often cited, such as Bloomberg 20, Mergermarket M&A league tables, or Thomson Reuters league tables, as well as other rankings.